Wreck Diving the HMHS Britannic

 The Britannic’s existence was conceived through a dream of having a fleet of the largest, safest and most luxurious passenger liners by J. Bruce Ismay and Lord Pierre.
 This dream was actualized by naval architects Thomas Andrews and Alexander Carlisle.

 Only a year after the conception, they started construction on the first two ships, the Olympic and the Titanic; due to their extreme size, only two ships could be built at once.
-The construction on the Britannic was started in 1911 but was completed in 1914, a whole two years after the unfortunate sinking of her sister ship, the RMS Titanic.
+The construction of the Britannic was started in 1911 but was completed in 1914, a whole two years after the unfortunate sinking of her sister ship, the RMS Titanic on her maiden voyage.

 When, Where and Why She Sank